Adani Group may now look at projects under toll-operate-transfer model

-Having entered the road construction business with its first hybrid annuity model project, the Adani Group may now look at the toll-operate-transfer (TOT) model, according to a spokesperson for the group.
+Having entered the road construction business with its first hybrid annuity model project, the Adani Group may now look at the toll-operate-transfer (TOT) model, according to a spokesperson of the group.

 Under the TOT model, the National Highways Authority of India (NHAI) allows companies, including pension funds and private equity firms, to lease certain national highways by paying an upfront fee.
 The lessee gets the right to collect the toll, operate and maintain the asset for a fixed period.
 Once the period ends, the lessee needs to transfer the asset ownership back to NHAI.

 Last week, Adani Enterprises announced its first award win worth Rs 11.40 billion under the hybrid annuity model.
 However, the company would not shy away from exploring other opportunities in the transport sector, the spokesperson added.
-“We are certainly open to look at TOT projects in the road sector in future,” (Please retain quote in full) the spokesperson said in an emailed response to Business Standard.
+“We are certainly open to look at TOT projects in the road sector in future," the spokesperson said in an emailed response to Business Standard.

 In March, Adani Enterprises incorporated Adani Transport as a wholly-owned subsidiary.
 The Adani Group started as a coal trading company in 1988.
 It later diversified into coal mining, port operations and ownership, power generation, logistics, and more recently power distribution and real estate.